longle255/cosmmus-material/DynamicObjectCreation.md

 Current implementation of SSMR assumes every object exists everywhere across the partitions on the system, but not necessarily up-to-date.
 This require an initialization of objects on each partition on starting up phase.

-The question now is: Can we introduce an dynamic creation of objects while still maintain the accuracy and performance of the system

-**Current implementation issues**

-- Object is created on one partition, other partitions with their associated oracle don't have knowledge of newly created object, thus can't access the object when needed.
+On the other hand, when object is created on one partition, other partitions with their associated oracle don't have knowledge of newly created object, thus can't access the object when needed.

+The question is: Can we introduce an dynamic creation of objects that accessible across the partitions

 **Possible solutions and issues need to be addressed:**

 - When create object dynamically, create it globally: application server multicast create command to all available partitions.
 So object is accessible across partitions
-    + Need some mechanisms to set Object owner which is main partition that actually own the object.
+    + Need to set Object owner which is main partition that actually own the object.

 - Implement a broker oracle which have information of all objects on the SSMR system.
 So partition create object locally, then inform the global oracle about the object.
 Whenever a partition need an object, it can ask the broker oracle and fetch the object from the destination.
     + Issues: during the time asking-answering of partition-oracle, object's location could be changed. thus need some verification/retry mechanism.